 I personally spent 17 years in the Fire Service and I have to say I enjoyed the majority of my time in the job.
 In this article I will explain a little about what it is like to become a firefighter and also how to become a firefighter by preparing effectively for the selection process.

-I joined Kent Fire and Rescue Service back in 1993 and the selection process was very different to what is was back then.
+I joined Kent Fire and Rescue Service back in 1993 and the selection process was very different to what is now.
 When I joined in 1993 it helped if you were 6 feet tall, from a military background and spent many hours in the gym lifting weights.
 Part of the firefighter fitness test involved a requirement to bench press 50kg twenty times within a minute!
 I found this part easy, but only because I was very much in to weight training.
 At the time there were more and more women looking to join the Fire Service but some of them found the bench press too difficult to pass.

 Thankfully, the Fire Service started to question the bench press element of the fitness test and eventually it was removed.
-Whilst I am in support of prospective candidates being able to reach a certain level of fitness I disagree that a firefighter needs to be a bodybuilder in order to carry out his or her job competently.
+Whilst I am in support of prospective candidates being able to reach a certain level of fitness I disagree that the averagee firefighter needs to be a bodybuilder in order to carry out his or her job competently.

 Having attended many hundreds of emergency calls during my 17 years in the job I have never really witnessed the need for a firefighter to be able to bench press 50kgs in order to do their job properly!
 Thankfully, more and more women started to join the Fire Service.
 It is my opinion that the Fire Service used to employ too many males; a Fire Service full of male firefighters is clearly not representative of the community in which it serves!